kobibourne-lab/DSA-Project/README.md

 Java

-A graph-based project developed as part of my Data Structures & Algorithms coursework.
+A two-person project developed as part of my Data Structures & Algorithms coursework.

+The project represents connections between locations using a weighted adjacency matrix.

 ## Overview

-The project represents connections between locations using a weighted adjacency matrix.

-It includes functionality for searching the graph, displaying connected locations, finding the closest connected location and inserting new weighted connections.
+The project includes functionality for searching the graph, displaying connected locations, finding the closest connected location and inserting new weighted connections.

 ## Features